-It is a joy to teach.
-During my second year of my PhD I had the honor to teach two fourth year courses, environmental economics at the Royal Military College of Canada and applied econometrics at Queen’s University.
+During my PhD I had the honor to teach two fourth-year courses, environmental economics at the Royal Military College of Canada and applied econometrics at Queen’s University.
 While at the IMF, I co-taught biannual week-long courses on DSGE modelling with GIMF for policy analysis to Fund and external economists at the IMF.
 I also present every fall at the Risk Policy and Regulation program at Queen’s on Macro-Financial Modeling in Macro-Policy DSGE Models Post‐2008.

-I believe in teaching at the frontier.
-Students need to be engaged with the opportunity to develop ideas.
-I strongly believe in writing and application of content.
-Both forth-year undergraduate courses I taught required students to write a final research project.
+I believe in teaching at the frontier and application of content.
+Students need to be engaged with the opportunity to develop ideas and improve writing.
+Both forth-year undergraduate courses I taught had the option for students to write a final research project.

 For the applied econometrics course, students completed a research paper in structural econometrics applied to a primary commodity sector of their choice.
 The assignments from the semester required students to work with their own data and develop their own programs needed for the final project.
 Several excellent final papers were completed.